The Yellow Pages are not entirely dead.

 By now, it’s painfully obviously that the competitive advantage of a big, fat Yellow Pages ad isn’t what it used to be, but the Yellow Pages aren’t dead yet — especially in rural areas with the 55+ age demographic.

-Twenty years ago, a roofing company could dominate their market with a full-page ad in the Yellow Pages.
+Twenty years ago, a roofing company could get roofing leads and dominate their market with a full-page ad in the Yellow Pages.
 If they took care of their customers, they didn’t need any other type of advertising.
 Times have certainly changed, haven’t they?

 Smart Phones have taken over — 3G, 4G, and LTE internet phone coverage is rapidly expanding.
 Even folks in rural areas are using the internet on their phones to help them make buying decisions.
 We all know that Google is the NEW Yellow Pages.